 The results of a 2014 opinion survey conducted for SORTA Metro by Fallon Research and Communications highlighted:

-Agreed that providing transit service for workers, older adults, students, people with disabilities and those who don’t drive is important to the regional economy and quality of life
+Agreed that providing transit service for workers, older adults, students, people with disabilities and those who don’t drive is important to the regional economy and

 Said that transit is a community benefit, whether or not they use it